Walk the Formartine, Buchan Way & Rob Roy Way

 The Formartine and Buchan Way is on largely flat terrain while the Rob Roy Way's terrain is more varied.
 For more details, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right-hand side of this page.

 The Scotland's Great Trails small group walking tour is one of many hiking and walking programs regularly offered by Odyssey Traveller.
 These tours are designed for the active mature or senior traveller to enjoy in a small group holiday and learning environment.
 Click through the link to know more.

 We also publish articles to give more information to our loyal and prospective clients.
-Read up on Scotland and Scotch whisky through this link.
-You can also read our article on how to prepare for walking tours.
+You can start by reading our our country spotlight on Scotland.

 - A high level of fitness is required for this tour.

 Overview: Upon arrival in Aberdeen, we will make our own way to the hotel.
 In the evening, we will enjoy a welcome dinner with the Odyssey Program Leader.
 The city of Aberdeen in northeastern Scotland will be our home base for the Formartine and Buchan leg of this tour.